sidd-kishan/PicoPiFi/README.md

 ```

 Webserver example that came with TinyUSB slightly modified to run on a Raspberry Pi Pico.
 Lets the Pico pretend to be a USB Ethernet device.
-Runs a webinterface at http://192.168.7.1/

 ## Build dependencies